Flood restoration works – roads

 Funding has now been approved for these projects These projects will be released as one tender package in early 2025 with works to commence in March/April 2025.

-Ophir Glen Road bridge the works for the repair to Ophir Glen Bridge are now complete and is awaiting completion of the environmental approval.
+Ophir Glen Road bridge: The design works for the repair to Ophir Glen Bridge are now complete and betterment funding has been approved for the replacement of the current bridge with a new concrete one.

 All completion times are subject to weather permitting.